conaticus/percolation/README.md

 User Mode: `bin user [grid size]`\
 Random Mode: `bin random [milliseconds interval] [grid size]`

+The `milliseconds interval` can be set to zero for a raw performance test.
 You can also change the parameters in the Makefile and call `make run`.

 ## Setup